Tutorial: End to end firmware update using Device Management Client Lite

 - Using the manifest tool.

-Both methods use the Update feature built into Device Management Client Lite.
+All methods use the Update feature built into Device Management Client Lite.

 In this guide, we explain how to update the firmware using the manifest tool.

 - Set up the device to receive firmware updates.